abdabhasan/MERNapp/frontend/req.md

 3 \*users will have an option to leave positive feedback by giving the business/professional a ⭐️

 \*\*\*Their submission is sent for review and once approved all this info automatically populates their profile.
 They get an automatic email once accepted and are encouraged to write a short bio and to connect social media links to complete their profile.
 They can only edit the bio, links, and profile image.
 They will be prompted to add a credit card for payment (not mandatory yet).

+In order of priority:

+1. When adding a biz/pro it makes you go back to register first.
+Can we merge the registration into the form submission?

+2. Also add a subscribe checkbox to this form please.